 The Wind-Blown Veil

-Whether it’s a windy day or not, photographers will want to capitalize on that gorgeous veil with a few creative poses.
-Many photographers will have their assistant raise then drop the veil as the couple steals a kiss.
-This wind-blown shot looks straight out of a magazine!
+Whether it’s a windy day or not, photographers will want to capitalize on that gorgeous veil with a few creative poses that position it as a frame around you.
+Many photographers will have their assistant raise then drop the veil as the couple steals a kiss for an editorial shot worthy of any cover.

 The Subtle Glance

 Wedding photographers love to capture a subtle glance at the camera.
 Expect this photogenic pose throughout the day, from prep to couple photos, as well as bridal portraits.

 Just like the temple kiss, a sweet forehead kiss is always a romantic favorite.
 The sentimental shot also serves to capture any dress or hair details from the back.

 Depending on your personal love language and affection style, touching faces with your partner is either going to feel sort of funny or as natural as can be.
 But trust us, once you get into it the tender nuzzle of this iconic wedding shot will be completely organic.